-As of December 31, 2020, all of the issued shares of Series A Convertible Preferred Stock, Series B Convertible Preferred Stock, Series C Convertible Preferred Stock, and Series E Convertible Preferred Stock had been converted into shares of common stock.
-As of December 31, 2020, only shares of Series D Convertible Preferred Stock, Series G Convertible Preferred Stock, Series H Convertible Preferred Stock, Series J Convertible Preferred Stock, Series G Convertible Preferred Stock and Series AA Convertible Preferred Stock were outstanding.
-Further, in connection with those private placements and the Series D registered direct offering, we issued warrants to purchase common stock.
-In addition, as of December 31, 2020, we had issued notes and debentures convertible into common stock at \$2.50 to \$7.50 per common share.
-If all of the outstanding shares of Series D Convertible Preferred Stock, Series G Convertible Preferred Stock, Series H Convertible Preferred Stock, Series J Convertible Preferred Stock, Series AA Convertible Preferred Stock were converted into shares of common stock and all outstanding options and warrants to purchase shares of common stock were exercised and all convertible notes and debentures were converted, each as of December 31, 2020, an additional 28,808,263 shares of common stock would be issued and outstanding.
+Further, in connection with private placement offerings and the Series D registered direct offering, we issued warrants to purchase common stock.
+In addition, as of December 31, 2021, we had issued notes and debentures convertible into common stock at \$2.50 per common share and outstanding options and warrants to purchase an aggregate of 17,540,209 shares of common stock; and debt convertible into 5,232,118 shares of common stock.

+If all of the outstanding shares of Series D Convertible Preferred Stock, Series G Convertible Preferred Stock, Series H Convertible Preferred Stock, Series J Convertible Preferred Stock, Series K Convertible Preferred Stock and Series AA Convertible Preferred Stock were converted into shares of common stock and all outstanding options and warrants to purchase shares of common stock were exercised and all convertible notes and debentures were converted, each as of December 31, 2021, an additional 31,921,119 shares of common stock would be issued and outstanding.
 This additional issuance of shares of common stock would cause immediate and substantial dilution to our existing stockholders and could cause a significant reduction in the market price of our common stock.